SoftengPoliTo/ascot/crates/ascot-esp32c3/examples/light-with-state/README.md

-# Light Firmware
+# Stateful Light Firmware

 [![LICENSE][license badge]][license]

-An `Ascot` light firmware to turn the built-in LED on an `ESP32-C3` board on and off.
+An `Ascot` light firmware to turn the built-in LED on an `ESP32-C3` board on and off with a state to count the number of `toggle` requests.

 It implements an `HTTP` server that manages the state of the board's built-in LED via `REST` requests: